pjreddie/uwimg/src/hw0/README.md

 Your first task is to fill out these two functions in `src/hw0/process_image.c`:

-    float get_pixel(image im, int x, int y, int c);
+    float get_pixel(image im, int c, int h, int w);
-    void set_pixel(image im, int x, int y, int c, float v);
+    void set_pixel(image im, int c, int h, int w, float v);

-`get_pixel` should return the pixel value at column `x`, row `y`, and channel `c`. `set_pixel` should set the pixel to the value `v`.
+`get_pixel` should return the pixel value at channel `c`, row `h`, and column `w`. `set_pixel` should set the pixel to the value `v`.
 You will need to do bounds checking to make sure the coordinates are valid for the image. `set_pixel` should simply return without doing anything if you pass in invalid coordinates.
 For `get_pixel` we will perform padding to the image.
 There are a number of possible padding strategies:

 ![Image padding strategies](../../figs/pad.png)